Nhaila-Abdessamad/Ethereum-Dev-Guide/1-Tech Stack Glossary.md

 # Ethereum & Solidity: The Complete Developer's Guide.
-> Syntesis of the Ethereum Developer guide's First Section.
+> This The Tech Stack Glossary Section.

 ## Glossary
 * [Node](#node)